 This Act sets up the National Disability Insurance Scheme (NDIS).
 The NDIS is a national scheme that funds reasonable and necessary support to help people with disability reach goals throughout life.
 It also supports carers of people with disability.

 Each state and territory has disability services laws as well as specific services for people with disability, including programs especially for children and young people.

 Australian Capital Territory: Disability Services Act 1991

-Disability ACT provides funding and services for people with disability in the Australian Capital Territory.
+The National Disability Insurance Scheme (NDIS) provides disability services in the Australian Capital Territory.

 New South Wales: Disability Inclusion Act 2014

-Services for children with disability and their families in New South Wales are provided by NSW Ageing, Disability and Home Care (ADHC), which administers the NSW Disability Inclusion Act.
+Services for children with disability and their families in New South Wales are provided by the NSW Department of Family and Community Services, Ageing, Disability and Home Care, which administers the NSW Disability Inclusion Act.